Skip to content

-When you hear about the Rosetta Stone, the first thing that comes to mind is ancient Egypt, but have you ever wondered what the well-known Stone actually tells us?
+When you hear about the Rosetta Stone, the first thing that comes to mind is ancient Egypt, but have you ever wondered what the well-known Stone tells us?

 Why is the Rosetta Stone so important?